AlexJReid/blog/content/posts/local-api/index.md

     -grpc-addr remote-consul-patch-in...tailscale.net:8502
 ```

 To abstract things, a tool that provisions _patch in_ agents on demand with associated configuration would be straightforward to implement.
 This could make _patching in_ a very simple process.
+It might look like this:

 ```
 $ patch-in -env test-1 -service message -port 5001
 Provisioning a remote dev Consul agent... done!
-Registering service: message
-Starting Envoy proxy.
+Registering service: message with ID local_message_d4ce479a-5bb2-4a2c-a802-ef1ee47d0465 Starting local Envoy proxy.

 Ready to go.
 Please start your local service on port 5001.
 ```